Matt-Wilshaw/roots-and-shoots/README.md

 - For use with the DatePicker on the site.

 [Font Awesome](https://fontawesome.com/)
-- Icons that are used for the website
+- Icons that are used for the website.

 [BootStrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
-- Defined Libraries
+- Defined Libraries.

 ## Text